cvxgrp/simulator/README.md

     portfolio[now] = 0.25 * snapshot.nav / snapshot.prices
 ```

-Note that we update the position at time 'now' using a series of actual stocks rather than weights or cashpositions.
+Note that we update the position at time `now` using a series of actual stocks rather than weights or cashpositions.
 Future versions of this package may support such conventions, too.

 ### Analyse results